MdBilal420/SprintSync/README.md

 source venv/bin/activate  # On Windows: venv\Scripts\activate
 pip install -r requirements.txt

+# Environment setup
+# Copy the appropriate environment file:
+# For local development: cp .env.local .env
+# For production: cp .env.production .env
+# Then edit the .env file with your configuration

 # Frontend setup
 cd ../web
 npm install
 npm run dev
 ```

+## Environment Configuration

+The project uses two environment files in the `server/` directory:
+- `.env.local` - For local development
+- `.env.production` - For production deployment

+Copy the appropriate file to `server/.env` and configure the values for your environment.

 ## Development Status